Quake damages Washington's National Cathedral

 Several chunks fell out of the roof of Union Station, said Virginia Newton, a tour bus employee who works at the 104-year-old train station.

-A Reuters reporter saw three sections of the station's ornate vaulted ceiling that appeared to have fallen down.
+A Reuters reporter saw three sections of the station's ornate vaulted ceiling that appeared to have fallen down, measuring about 2 feet in diameter.

-The Washington Monument was closed indefinitely after cracks were found in the stones at the top of the 555-foot (169-meter) obelisk, the National Park Service said late on Tuesday.
+The Washington Monument, Lincoln Memorial, Jefferson Memorial and the Old Post Office Tower were all temporarily closed as a precaution after the earthquake, the National Park Service said in a statement.

-The Lincoln Memorial, Jefferson Memorial and the Old Post Office Tower were temporarily closed after the earthquake but all reopened after a short period of time.
+It said the Washington Monument, an obelisk that towers 555 feet high, appears to be structurally sound but because of its "structural complexities," it will remain closed until further notice.

 (Reporting by Deborah Charles, Tabassum Zakaria, Andy Sullivan and Susan Cornwell; Editing by Paul Simao and Cynthia Osterman)